halamkim/project_01/Halam Kim/README.md

-# Currency Pair Portfolio Strategy
+# FOREX SMA strategy and analysis

-This project uses two different methods to optimize the currency pair portfolio.
-One method is using the Simple Moving Average (SMA) strategy to trade whenever the slow SMA crosses the fast SMA to maximize the returns, with the purpose of determining possible returns for each pair and contrasting them with the general market (S&P 500) as a reference point.Additionally, we find the correlation between bond interest rate and the past currency pair prices to apply the correlation into our portfolio.
+This project uses the SMA (Small Moving Average) trading method to optimize the currency pair portfolio.
+This method is designed to trade whenever the slow SMA crosses the fast SMA to maximize the returns.
+The purpose is to determine possible returns for each pair and compare them with the general market (S&P 500) and a general index fund (Vanguard Index Fund) as a reference point.
+Additionally, we find the correlation between bond interest rate and the past currency pair prices to find the pattern and have it be a factor in our portfolio managing.
 We will examine the top 7 currency pairs: AUD/USD, EUR/CHF, EUR/JPY, EUR/USD, USD/CAD, USD/CHF, USD/JPY.

 ## Requirements
 - python 3.7 or higher